vbookshelf/myOfflineAi-PrivacyFirst/README.md

 [ MULTIMODAL MODEL ]
 ```
-1- Create a Modelfile<br>
+1- Create a Modelfile

-cd to the desktop<br>
+# cd to the desktop
 % cd Desktop

-Add the gguf and mmproj file names to this terminal command:<br>
+# Add the gguf and mmproj file names to this terminal command:
 % echo 'FROM ./google_medgemma-4b-it-GGUF
 ADAPTER ./mmproj-google_medgemma-4b-it-bf16.gguf' > Modelfile

 2- Insert the model into Ollama

-(You can specify any name.
+# (You can specify any name.
 I've used: google_medgemma-4b-it-GGUF-bf16)
 % ollama create google_medgemma-4b-it-GGUF-bf16 -f Modelfile

 ```